Getting Started

 /// <reference types="@alauda/doom/runtime" />

-This allows you to safely use the global components provided by doom in .mdx files with type safety.
+This way, you can use the global components provided by doom in .mdx files with type safety.

 CLI Tool